csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 with standard musical notation it is easy to determine an interval between two adjacent notes.
 For example a perfect 5th is always made up of seven semitones, so seven adjacent keys on a keyboard.
 When dealing with Hz values things are different.
 A difference of say 100 Hz does not always equate to the same musical interval.
-This is because musical intervals are represented as ratios between two frequencies.
-An octave for example is always 2:1.
+This is because musical intervals are represented as *ratios* between two frequencies.
+An octave for example is always defines by the ratio 2:1.
 That is to say every time you double a Hz value you will jump up by a musical interval of an octave.

 Consider the following.
 A flute can play the note A4 at 440 Hz.
 If the player plays A5 an octave above it at 880 Hz the difference in Hz